Hemorrhoids

-Hemorrhoids, dilated veins that can occur inside or outside of the anus, have many possible sources, but they are frequently associated with constipation or pregnancy.
-Fortunately, there are a number of quick and painless treatment options for them available at the Los Angeles Gastroenterology Clinic.
+Hemorrhoids, dilated veins that can occur inside or outside of your anus, have many possible sources.
+But they are frequently associated with constipation or pregnancy.
+Visit with Santa Monica, California’s top gastroenterologist, S. Radi Shamsi, MD, to get relief from your hemorrhoids.
+You have a number of quick and painless treatment options available, with the help of the caring team at the Los Angeles Gastroenterology Clinic.

 What are hemorrhoids?

 Hemorrhoids are soft packets of swollen veins that appear in the anal canal.
-They often produce discomfort in the form of itching and are frequently painful, accompanied by a burning sensation.
-Anal bleeding often accompanies hemorrhoids and is often the first sign, with blood appearing in the toilet bowl, on the tissue, or the stool.
+They often produce discomfort in the form of itching.
+Hemorrhoids are frequently painful and accompanied by burning.
+Hemorrhoids tend to lead to anal bleeding, which is often the first warning sign.
+You might have blood in the toilet bowl, on toilet paper, or in your stool.

-In medical terms, internal hemorrhoids are graded according the following scale.
 Prolapse refers to a condition where the hemorrhoidal tissue slips out of place and extends through the rectum.
+In medical terms, internal hemorrhoids are graded according to the following scale:

 • Grade I: Bleeding without prolapse